MA Service Design

 This optional module provides you with the opportunity to develop your creative work and designs further within an NCAD Research Cluster, helping you to undertake research and develop funding proposal/s.
 The module aims to support the research development of student’s design work, and draws upon the institutions strategic research and knowledge exchange activities.
 Students undertake an agreed programme of design research, working with researchers and external partners, clients and funding bodies.

-Exit award: MA with Graduate Certificate in Design Research & Innovation
+Exit award: MA Service Design with Graduate Certificate in Design Research & Innovation

-The research masters programme provides an in-depth, professionally informed programme of study and design practice.
+The MA Service Design programme provides an in-depth, professionally informed programme of study and design practice.
 As a consequence of the range of skills acquired MA Service graduates have access to a wide range of national and global creative opportunities in a range of sectors in the rapidly expanding discipline of Service Design.

 The programme is open to graduates with an honours degree award of 2.2 or higher, or an equivalent academic or professional qualification in a related discipline.
 NCAD also takes into consideration prior learning and experience.